isabella232/Guidelines.Documentation/Documentation/CommonGuideActions/AddingAPackageToAScene/README.md

 ## Text Example

 ```
-Expand the `<Package Name Goes Here>` Package directory in the Unity Project window and select the `Packages -> <Package Name> -> Runtime -> Prefabs` directory then drag and drop the `<NameOf.Prefab>` prefab into the Unity hierarchy window.
+Expand the `<Package Name Goes Here>` package directory in the Unity Project window and select the `Packages -> <Package Name> -> Runtime -> Prefabs` directory then drag and drop the `<NameOf.Prefab>` prefab into the Unity Hierarchy window.
 ```

 ---

 > Markdown output example

-Expand the `Package Name Goes Here` Package directory in the Unity Project window and select the `Packages -> Package Name -> Runtime -> Prefabs` directory then drag and drop the `NameOf.Prefab` prefab into the Unity hierarchy window.
+Expand the `Package Name Goes Here` package directory in the Unity Project window and select the `Packages -> Package Name -> Runtime -> Prefabs` directory then drag and drop the `NameOf.Prefab` prefab into the Unity Hierarchy window.

 ## Image Example